netfiredotnet/types-4-strapi/README.md

       message?: string;
     }
     ```
 * Generate variants of types for requests and responses.
 Requests differ in that relations are simply `Array<number>`s that refer to other objects, whereas the responses will contain the related object's contents if populate is set to true.
+This also applies to components in a slightly different way: requests must contain ALL components that should be set on the record, with IDs omitted.
+Responses will contain an object or array of objects that include the id field.
+* Requests omit ID field always, many fields may be optional (unless required by api).
+Responses will have id, createdAt, updatedAt, and all except arrays will be the
+type OR null.
+No optional fields (it just returns null).